 What is the significance of the Child Marriage Restraint Act?

 The Child Marriage Restraint Act was the first social reform issue taken up by an organized women’s group in India.
-This group pressured many politicians into supporting the act by picketing their delegations, holding placards and shouting slogans.
-They believed that with the passing of this act, it would show the world that India is serious about social reforms.
+This group pressured many politicians into supporting the act by picketing their delegations, holding placards, and shouting slogans.
+They believed that the passing of this act would show the world that India is serious about social reforms.

 By showing support for this act, women in India were challenging the double standards of the ancient Shastras.
-Declaring they would begin to make their own laws, free of male influence, the women’s organization brought liberal feminism to a forefront.
+Declaring they would begin to make their own laws, free of male influence, the women’s organization brought liberal feminism to the forefront.

 Child Marriage Restraint Act, 1929 – UPSC Notes:- Download PDF Here

 However, the Act remained a dead letter during the colonial period of British rule in India.

 As per Jawaharlal Nehru, this was mainly because the British colonial government did nothing to propagate awareness of it, especially in smaller towns and villages of India.

 In his autobiography, Nehru elucidates that this was largely due to the fact that the British did not want to earn the displeasure of the communal elements among the Hindus and Muslims.

-In the 1930s, the only parties in India that continued to support the British rule were these communal groups.
-The British government did not wish to lose their support.
-Hence they completely avoided implementing this and similar social reforms, instead of focusing their attention on preventing the Indian freedom movement.
-Thus their infamous “Dual Policy” which prevented any significant social reform in India.
+In the 1930s, the only parties in India that continued to support British rule were these communal groups.
+The British government did not wish to lose its support.
+Hence, they completely avoided implementing this and similar social reforms, instead of focusing their attention on preventing the Indian freedom movement.
+Thus, their infamous “Dual Policy” prevented any significant social reform in India.